-This Amendment No. 3 to Amended & Restated Supply Agreement (this "Amendment") is enter of JINKO SOLAR CO., LTD., A People's Republic of China limited liability company (hereinafter "JINKO") and HOKU MATERIALS, INC., a Delaware corporation (hereinafter "HOKU").
+This Amendment No. 3 to Amended & Restated Supply Agreement (this "Amendment") is entered into as of the last date on the signature page hereto, between JINKO SOLAR CO., LTD., A People's Republic of China limited liability company (hereinafter "JINKO") and HOKU MATERIALS, INC., a Delaware corporation (hereinafter "HOKU").
 HOKU and JINKO are sometimes referred to in the singular as a "Party" or in the plural as the "Parties."